 When I see a couple of Urists and guess he’s meditating on reproduction, drinking with cats or wearing socks, I know this is paradise.

-If you didn’t know, I’m British.
 It is, apparently, national poetry month across the pond.
 I have some relatives and a friend of two in the States and that’s all the encouragement I need to go off on one about Dwarf Fortress.
-I don’t game nearly as much as I used to, I just have the time any more.
+I don’t game nearly as much as I used to, I just don’t have the time any more.
 Between work, personal projects, interests, and other distractions, my time for gaming is pretty limited.
-There are a handful of developers and games that I keep an eye on, however, and the topmost of those is Tarn and Zack Adams of Bay12, and their ongoing project Dwarf Fortress.
+There are, nonetheless, a handful of developers and games that I keep an eye on, and the topmost of those is Tarn and Zack Adams of Bay12, and their ongoing project Dwarf Fortress.

 Dwarf Fortress is a procedural fantasy world simulator masquerading as a game.
 At some point in the future it may achieve sapience.
 For now it spits stories of madness and death from the Byzantine depths of its multitudinous cogs and gears.
 Naturally, that’s why I love it.
 Among the profusion of mechanics working away in the background, Dwarf Fortress has the ability to generate civilisations at world generation – think Minecraft but in ascii and amplified by a factor of a thousand – and one feature of those civilisations is poetic forms.